Physical Education

 Games prepare students for competitive sports.
 Games are conducted in small groups with an emphasis on participation and inclusion.
 Students become familiar with the skills, rules and sportsmanship required for a successful team.
 Students provide their own helmet for skateboard, unicycle, inline skate and bicycle.

-In sixth grade, students practice a variety of team sports through physical education class.
+In 6th grade, students practice a variety of team sports through physical education class.
 They conclude the following sports units with an interscholastic tournament, usually held on a Friday.

 Grade 6 students may also try out for the competitive league teams in the following co-ed sports: